Congratulations! Don’t hesitate to alert me: bach@uni-freiburg.de. Will fix ASAP.

 button.

-Absolutely, use Settings>Display Transformation
+Absolutely, you can do that.
+Use Settings>Display Transformation

 I see two possible scenarios: